mittalarpan/Photo_Web_Application/README.md

 When we click on option add album , a form is dispalyed , fill the form and submit.
 It gets pushed to the database.

-To insert an image use index.php

-Now go to link insert image

-A form is displayed , fill the details and submit.It gets pushed to database.